adriandotdev/pnc-topup/README.md

 "amount": 100
 ```

-> NOTE: amount must be greater than 100.
+> NOTE: amount must be minimum of 100

 **Response**